Private members-only forum

 I ended up filing with the appropriate government agency, which cost about $4-8 but saved me a lot more in the long run.

 NAL, but from what I've read, you should send a written demand.
-That said, definitely get a lawyer to look at the specifics.
+Your mileage may vary depending on the specifics.

 Not a lawyer, but I have direct experience with this.

-The biggest mistake people make in this situation is filing with the appropriate government agency.
+The thing that gets people is filing with the appropriate government agency.
 I'd recommend gathering evidence first instead.

 I work in this industry and unfortunately this is very common.
 The good news is that when people actually push back with legal representation, companies usually settle.